-Locally, within the AMATS region some of these technologies which are being explored and implemented are traffic signal preemption technologies.
+Within the AMATS planning region, some of the technologies being explored and implemented are traffic signal preemption technologies.
 Traditionally pre-emption technology allows for emergency vehicles priority at main intersections, which has been implemented throughout the region but in most cases involves manual operation using radio signals from a fixed location.
 Newer signal pre-emption technologies are being explored locally that utilize connected vehicles like public transit buses and city operated vehicles to allow for safe passage through busy intersections.
 Another method being implemented by cities such as Hudson is "adaptive signal" technology.
-This technology utilizes Hudson's high speed fiber-optic cable broadband to adjust the timing of traffic lights in real-time to control the flow of traffic and reduce travel times.
+This technology utilizes Hudson's high-speed fiber-optic cable broadband to adjust the timing of traffic lights in real-time to control the flow of traffic and reduce travel times.
 As this project develops AMATS and the region will have more data to examine how this specific pre-emptive signal project method impacts safety and congestion.